camjohn47/chess-learning/README.md

 It's your turn!
 Please submit one of the legal moves shown above.

 ## Support
 If you have any questions or feedback, please email curiouscalvinj@gmail.com.
-Thanks for checking the project ouy, and thanks to https://gist.github.com/fvcproductions/1bfc2d4aecb01a834b46#example-optional for providing a helpful readme template.
+Thanks for checking the project out, and thanks to https://gist.github.com/fvcproductions/1bfc2d4aecb01a834b46#example-optional for providing a helpful readme template.